AviatrixSystems/Docs/HowTos/SAML_Integration_Centrify_IDP.rst

    |image4|

    .. tip::
       Copy the above metadata as text.
-It will be pasted into the Centrify IDP in the later steps.
+It will be pasted into the Centrify IdP in the later steps.

     .. note::
        You can also use URL method if you have configured signed certificates for the Aviatrix Controller, but not for the initial self-signed certificate.